12 Ways to save big bucks on flights that you never knew about

 KidTripster Tip: You'll want to use a credit card that doesn't charge a foreign transaction fee (a fee to convert from a foreign currency to U.S. dollars).
 Otherwise, you'll need to consider that fee when calculating your potential savings.

-Or trying using an app called Hopper.
+Consider using an app called Hopper.
 Hopper predicts when your flight will be the cheapest based on historical data.
-While you can buy tickets on Hopper, you also could just use it for the information.
+While you can buy tickets on Hopper, you also can just use it for the information.

 5/Know which day to book

 Have you ever heard that Tuesday is the best day to book a flight?
-Well, according to Frommer’s, that’s simply not true.
-It’s actually better to get online on Saturday to book your next flight.
-If you do, you’ll save an average of 19%!
+Well, according to the Airlines Reporting Corporation's 2018 Air Travel Outlook Report, that’s simply not true.
+It’s actually better to get online on Sunday to book your next flight.

 6/Plan way ahead